ruslanhajiyev/AITASK1/aitaskruslan1/astar/README.md

+## ⚙️ How to Run
+- inorder to run

 # A* Search (Three Modes) — Java Implementation

-This project implements the A* search algorithm in Java and demonstrates it in three different modes:
+This project implements the A* search algorithm in Java and demonstrates it sin three different modes:
 - **UCS** (Uniform Cost Search, where h = 0)
 - **A\*** with the **Euclidean** heuristic
 - **A\*** with the **Manhattan** heuristic